OODesigns/constrained-values/README.md

 Primitive values lack **meaning**, **constraints**, and **domain intent**.
 This is *Primitive Obsession* — a subtle but pervasive design smell.

-**Constrained Values** replaces primitives with expressive, validated objects that *cannot exist in an invalid state*.
+**Constrained Values** replaces primitives with expressive, validated objects that make **validity explicit**.
+Each object carries its **status** (`OK` or `EXCEPTION`) and associated errors.

+By default, invalid values can exist safely and report their state — but if you want to enforce strict invariants, you can enable **exception mode** to raise immediately on invalid input.

 📖 [**Full Documentation →**](https://oodesigns.github.io/constrained-values/constrained_values.html#the-philosophy-beyond-primitive-types)